Maya Rudolph: Other roles

 It was later announced that she would star in an NBC variety series Maya & Marty with Martin Short, which debuted on May 31, 2016.
 Her next series, Forever, premiered on September 14, 2018, on Amazon Video.
 As a voice actress, she voiced Matilda in The Angry Birds Movie (2016) and The Angry Birds Movie 2 (2019), voiced Smiler in the animated The Emoji Movie (2017), and had various roles in the Netflix animated series Big Mouth, premiering in 2017.

 In 2018, she performed in advertisements for Ruby Tuesday and Seventh Generation.
-In 2019 she appeared as the mother in The Lego Movie 2: The Second Part.
+Also in 2018, she played Christine, the best friend of Melissa McCarthy's character, in the 2018 comedy film Life of the Party.
+From 2018 to 2020, Rudolph played a judge in the comedy series The Good Place, and received three Primetime Emmy Award nominations for her role.
+In 2019, she appeared as the mother in The Lego Movie 2: The Second Part.
 In 2021 she voiced Linda Mitchell, mother of two, in Sony Pictures' The Mitchells vs. the Machines, and Daniela Paguro in the Pixar film Luca.
 In July 2022 she appeared as the star of Loot, an Apple TV+ series.
 In 2022, Rudolph portrayed Malvina Monroe, the main antagonist of Disenchanted, the sequel to the 2007 Disney film Enchanted.

 Rudolph has a production company called Animal Pictures with Natasha Lyonne which has produced Russian Doll, Poker Face, Loot, and The Second Best Hospital in the Galaxy.
 As of October 3, 2023, Rudolph reportedly separated amicably from Animal Pictures to produce independently.
+In 2023, it was announced that Rudolph would be the spokesperson for M&M's after owner Mars Inc. supposedly pulled its "Spokescandies" in light of criticism for its depictions of gender.

-In January 2023, it was announced that Rudolph would be the spokesperson for M&M's after owner Mars Incorporated supposedly pulled its "Spokescandies" in light of criticism for its depictions of gender, though a few days later Mars confirmed that their Spokescandies would return in their Super Bowl commercial.
+Rudolph made her Broadway debut in April 2026, performing as Mary Todd Lincoln in Oh, Mary! for a ten-week engagement.

 Music

-Prior to joining Saturday Night Live, Rudolph was a backing singer from 1995 to 1999 and briefly a keyboardist in the band the Rentals, with whom she toured.
+Prior to joining Saturday Night Live, Rudolph was a backing vocalist from 1995 to 1999 and a keyboardist in the Rentals, with whom she toured.
 She appears in music videos for the songs "Waiting" and "Please Let That Be You".
 In 2004, she recorded a track with the Rentals frontman Matt Sharp, including a cover of Tegan and Sara's "Not Tonight".
-She was also the original drummer of That Dog before moving to attend college.
+She was the original drummer of That Dog before moving to attend college.
 She performed "Together in Pooping" and "Little Roundworm" with Triumph the Insult Comic Dog (Robert Smigel) on his album Come Poop With Me.
-She is in a Prince cover band called Princess with her friend Gretchen Lieberum.
+She is in a Prince cover band called Princess with friend Gretchen Lieberum.

 Personal life

-Rudolph has been in a committed relationship with filmmaker Paul Thomas Anderson since 2001, although they are not married.
-Nonetheless, they refer to each other as "husband" and "wife" respectively due to the length of their relationship and their children.
-They live in the San Fernando Valley with their three daughters and one son, Pearl, Lucille, Minnie Ida, and Jack.
+Rudolph has been in a long-term relationship with filmmaker Paul Thomas Anderson since 2001.
+They have never married.
+They have four children together.